it-ninjas/labs/README.md

 ### Test

-The [test action](.github/workflows/test.yml) is fired on each push to a feature branch and does the following.
+The [test action](.github/workflows/test.yml) is fired on each push to a feature branch and does the following:

 * builds the Hugo site